Wasim Akram: Education

+Health

 At the age of 30, Akram was diagnosed with diabetes.
 "I remember what a shock it was because I was a healthy sportsman with no history of diabetes in my family, so I didn't expect it at all.
 It seemed strange that it happened to me when I was 30, but it was a very stressful time and doctors said that can trigger it."
 Since then he has sought to be involved in various awareness campaigns for diabetes.

+Relationships

 Akram married Huma Mufti in 1995.
-They had two sons from their marriage of 14 years: Tahmoor (born 1996) and Akbar (born 2000).
+They had two sons from their marriage of 14 years: Tahmoor and Akbar.
 Huma died of multiple organ failure at Apollo Hospital in Chennai, India, on 25 October 2009.

+For some years he was linked by the Indian media to former Miss Universe turned actress Sushmita Sen.

 On 7 July 2013, it was reported that Akram had become engaged to an Australian woman, Shaniera Thompson, whom he had met while on a visit to Melbourne in 2011.
 Akram married Shaniera on 12 August 2013, saying he has started a new life on a happy note.
-He was quoted as saying: "I married Shaniera in Lahore in a simple ceremony, and this is the start of a new life for me, my wife, and for my kids."
+He was quoted as saying, "I married Shaniera in Lahore in a simple ceremony, and this is the start of a new life for me, my wife, and for my kids."

 He moved from Lahore to Karachi with his wife and children.
-On 3 September 2014, the couple tweeted that they were expecting their first baby—the third child of the Akram family.
+On 3 September 2014, the couple tweeted that they were expecting their first baby—the third child of Akram.
 On 27 December 2014, Shaniera gave birth to a baby girl, Aiyla Sabeen Rose Akram, in Melbourne.

-He was addicted to cocaine after his playing career ended.

 Domestic career

+Akram started his career as a tape ball cricketer.
+He later joined Ludhiana Gymkhana with the help of his friend, Khalid Mahmood.
+His first class cricket debut was for BCCP Patron's Eleven against New Zealand cricket team.

 In 1988, Akram signed for Lancashire County Cricket Club in England.
 From 1988 to 1998, he opened their bowling attack in their NatWest Trophy, Benson and Hedges Cup, and Sunday League tournaments.
 He was a favourite of the local British fans, who used to sing a song called "Wasim for England" at Lancashire's matches.
 In 1998, with Akram as captain, Lancashire won the NatWest Trophy and Sunday League and finished second in the County Championship, having lost only five matches in all competitions during the season.